0000marcell/0000marcell/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my website
+- 🔭 I’m currently working on my terminal timer app
 - 🌱 I’m currently learning HDL and Algorithms
 - 👯 I’m looking to collaborate
 - 💬 Ask me about: what's poppin